studio status report: 2024-08

 …is throwing an exception with detailed information—the same information that you would log.
 Sometimes installing logging is not readily available because:

-• in a DI situation, injecting ILogger in the constructor of some parent class that was not in the container in the first place might break things when ‘this class is used all over the place’
+in the constructor of some parent class that was not in the container in the first place might break things when ‘this class is used all over the place’ - passing

 So the quick and dirty alternative is something like: